Measurement-based quantum computing with qudit stabilizer states: Qudit stabilizer state resources

 \section{Qudit stabilizer state resources}

-In the following, we consider qudit stabilizer state resources for measurement-based quantum computing which are not characterized by controlled-phase gates but instead a class of more general entangling gates, starting with diagonal Clifford gates in Sec. \ref{sec:diagonal-entangling-gates} and then moving to block-diagonal Clifford gates in Sec. \ref{sec:blockdiagonal-entangling-gate}.
+In the following, we consider qudit stabilizer state resources for measurement-based quantum computing which are not characterized by controlled-phase gates but instead by a class of more general entangling gates, starting with diagonal Clifford gates in Sec. \ref{sec:diagonal-entangling-gates} and then moving to block-diagonal Clifford gates in Sec. \ref{sec:blockdiagonal-entangling-gate}.
 Computation by single-qudit measurements is then understood as relying on an intrinsic single-qudit Clifford gate associated with the resource state; for the cluster state, this is the Hadamard gate.
-For both classes of generalized resource states, we provide an example of a qutrit resource state allowing for more efficient quantum information processing than the qutrit cluster state.
+For both classes of generalized resource states, we provide an example of a qutrit resource state allowing for more efficient quantum information processing with the qutrit cluster state by adjusting measurement bases.